Daphne Pollard, an experienced performer yet only in her late twenties, on a British postcard, c1920. Author’s collection.

 Next out may be the second comedian.
 He notches up the pace, sets the whole show a pitch higher and works like a fiend, all the time trying to gauge results and get bearings… By the time the first act is on its feet, we’ve got that audience so well sized up that each of us knows to a nicety the impression he or she will make.”

 Following the success of another review –“The Passing Show of 1915” and at the height of the Great War, she traveled to London.
 There she appeared in a string of very popular revues at the Hippodrome for Albert De Courville.
-“Zig-Zag” opened in January 1917 and was followed by Box o’ Tricks in 1918.
-(Zig-Zag was also performed at the Folies-Bergere in Paris.)
+“Zig-Zag!” opened in January 1917 and was followed by Box o’ Tricks in 1918.
+(De Courville’s company also performed at the Folies-Bergere in Paris.)
 In 1919 she appeared in Joy Bells with another experienced Australian-born, US-based comedian, Leon Errol in the cast.
 In all, she spent almost ten years in London, taking a break for the birth of her only child – Ellington Walter Bunch in 1922 and a short return to New York to appear in the Greenwich Village Follies in late 1923.
+Daphne Pollard is jointly credited as composer of several of the pieces performed in these shows.
 Reviews of her work continued to be enthusiastic and she easily managed both US and British cultural contexts.
-Friend Stan Laurel recalled one of her stage acts, as a “Cockney dame” (‘Arriet ‘Emmingway), who struggled to manage the transition to living in the US.
+Friend Stan Laurel recalled one of her stage acts, as a “Cockney dame” (‘Arriet ‘Emmingway from Huntershire County “Hingland”), who struggled to manage the transition to living in the US.
 This character was later recycled as the theme of the short films America or Bust (1930) and Help wanted, Female (1931).

 By 1927 Daphne Pollard had been active on stage for thirty years, almost continuously, when Mack Sennett finally convinced her to appear in Hollywood films.
 Sennett had apparently made a few approaches to her earlier in her career.
 Its quite likely that the astute Daphne Pollard also saw vaudeville and music theatre as under siege from the booming cinema industry, and jumped ship for purely practical reasons.
 Her surviving movies often mislead the casual reader today to think these were the sum of her working life.
 In fact, her 60 Hollywood films, made for Sennett and later RKO and then Universal were merely a footnote – most of them made in a period of just five years.